dora-network/dora-client-js/docs/DefaultApi.md

 <a name="streamTrades"></a>
 # **streamTrades**
-> TradeResponse streamTrades(orderbookId, opts)
+> ListTradeResponse streamTrades(orderbookId, opts)

-Get a snapshot of trades from a specific date and open a stream for real-time updates
+Get a snapshot of trades executed on the given order book from a specific date and open a stream for real-time updates

 ### Example
 ```javascript